 The Bay Cup coordinates the scheduling of tournaments, creation of event categories and assignment of hosts for the tournaments.
 The tournaments are run by the host clubs and sanctioned by the divisions.
 The Bay Cup promotes tournament guidelines and standards intended to help provide fencers with a positive and rewarding tournament experience.
-The Bay Cup also helps provide information about these events, tracks results and standings in event series, and coordinates medals and awards for placement in each series.
+The Bay Cup also helps provide information about these events, tracks results and standings in event series, and coordinates medals for placement in each series.

 The Bay Cup is not an entity of USA Fencing or of the local divisions.
 Any questions regarding ROCs, RJCCs, SYCs, JOs, or NACs should be directed to the National Office, and any questions regarding Divisional Qualifiers should be directed to the appropriate Division.
 Contact information can be found here.

 The Bay Cup codes are a combination of letters and numbers.

 The letters represent an age category, rating group, gender, and weapon.
 The last number is a count of how many of these series events have taken place over the course of the season.